bbc/gel/src/components/masthead.md

 ### Icons

 The icons are taken from the standard [GEL Iconography library](http://bbc.github.io/gel-iconography/).
-To ensure they adopt the appropriate color via `currentColor`, the parent sometimes needs to explicitly inherit the context's `color`
+To ensure they adopt the appropriate colour via `currentColor`, the parent sometimes needs to explicitly inherit the context's `color`

 ```css
 .gel-masthead a,